The New Caledonian government says a court ruling, ordering the immediate halt of the construction of Goro Nickel's waste storage site, is surprising.

 "There is some inconsistency in the court injunction, because they are stopping the work [at the waste storage site], although they recognise the potential threat will only become real when the processing plant will be operational.
 So there is something very surprising about this immediate injunction."

-Mr Leroux says the injunction will not have any adverse effect on the economy.
+Mr Leroux says the injunction will not have any adverse effects on the economy.